A Complete Guide To Good SEO For Beginners

 Basically, to speed up a website, you need to take some steps including the following:

 Ensure that cache is enabled on the website.
-If you are using a CMS, their should be a plugin to enable which will handle your caching system.
+If you are using a CMS, there should be a plugin to enable which will handle your caching system.
 You may want to check the documentation of your content management system on how to do this and you also learn more about caching here.

 Ensure that you optimize your images, template CSS, JS, and disable the development mode in your template settings.

 Check up your website script documentation for additional steps for caching.